-- 8.(1) The Authority or any Committee or sub-committee of the Authority, or the Clerk (where authorised) may, on a written request made to the Clerk (as appointed Proper Officer for the receipt of applications for dispensation) by a Member with an Interest, grant a dispensation relieving the Member from either or both of the restrictions on participating in discussions and in voting (referred to in paragraph 5 above). - (2) A dispensation may be granted only if, after having had regard to all relevant circumstances, the Authority or any committee or sub-committee of the Authority or the Clerk (where authorised) considers that: - (a) without the dispensation the number of persons prohibited from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business; or - (b) without the dispensation, the representation of different political groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business; or - (c) granting the dispensation is in the interests of persons living in the Authority's area; or - (d) it is otherwise appropriate to grant a dispensation. - (3) A dispensation must specify the period for which it has effect, and the period specified may not exceed four years. - (4) Paragraph 5 above does not apply in relation to anything done for the purpose of deciding whether to grant a dispensation under this paragraph 8.
+8.(1) The Authority or appropriate committee of the Authority, or the clerk (where authorised) may, on a written request made to the clerk (as appointed Proper Officer for the receipt of applications for dispensation) by a Member with an Interest, grant a dispensation relieving the Member from either or both of the restrictions on participating in discussions and in voting (referred to in paragraph 5 above).

+- (2) A dispensation may be granted only if, after having had regard to all relevant circumstances, the Authority, its committee, or the clerk (where authorised) considers that: - (a) without the dispensation the number of persons prohibited from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business; or - (b) without the dispensation, the representation of different political groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business; or - (c) granting the dispensation is in the interests of persons living in the Authority's area; or - (d) it is otherwise appropriate to grant a dispensation. - (3) A dispensation must specify the period for which it has effect, and the period specified may not exceed four years. - (4) Paragraph 5 above does not apply in relation to anything done for the purpose of deciding whether to grant a dispensation under this paragraph 8.